 Throw in some jeans, jumpers, scarves and hats for when you head out to your resorts bars and restaurants.
 Forget tight dresses and formal shirts – you wont need them here.

 Staying in a chalet or apartment?
 Stuff in some loungewear and a pair of slippers to keep you snug while you’re cosied up on the sofa.

 There you have it – that’s everything you need to keep you comfortable, warm and protected while you’re on the mountain.
-If its your first time, then feel free to borrow some of these bits off friends, but once you’ve caught the ski holiday bug, its worth investing in some good-quality gear as it can last a long time.
+If it’s your first time, then feel free to borrow some of these bits off friends.
+But once you’ve caught the ski holiday bug, its worth investing in some good-quality gear to last a long time.